bhanup6/PowercliProfile/README.md

 # PowercliProfile
-This basic code for the Powershell profile for VMWare environment.
+## This basic code for the Powershell profile for VMWare environment.

 We can use the stored creds from credential store to connect the vcenter.
-We can use the simple alias name to connect to the vcenter instead of using complete command and entering the creds
+We can use the alias name to connect to the vCenter instead of using full command.

+In this example we can simply use "connvc1" to connect to the vCenter server01